 Elihu begins by speaking kind words, this was something Job’s other three friends gave up a while ago.
 He points at truths one of which is that none of the others has given a chance to speak.
+He singles out Job and tells him to open his ears, Job 33:1, for what he says is honesty, Job 33:2-3.
+He says the Spirit of God has made him and the breath of the Almighty gives him life, Job 33:4.

-Elihu claims he has listened carefully to Job’s arguments and goes on to give a summary of them.
-The WVBS outlines it as follows.
+Elihu claims he has listened carefully to Job’s arguments Job 33:8, and goes on to give a summary of them.

-1. Job has said that he is pure and without transgression, Job 7:21 / Job 10:7 / Job 10:14 / Job 13:18 / Job 16:17.
+1. Job has said that he is pure and without transgression, Job 33:9 / Job 7:21 / Job 10:7 / Job 10:14 / Job 13:18 / Job 16:17.

 Elihu has missed Job’s point.
 Job has admitted transgression.
 What he has not admitted is committing any sin worthy of the treatment he has received.

-2. Job has claimed that God has, for some unjust reason, chosen to treat him as an enemy, Job 13:24 / Job 16:9 / Job 19:11.
+2. Job has claimed that God has, for some unjust reason, chosen to treat him as an enemy, Job 33:10 / Job 13:24 / Job 16:9 / Job 19:11.

 Elihu again has missed Job’s point.
 Job has never accused God of injustice or malice.
-Job has merely pointed out that if God is punishing him for sin, or the reasons the friends stated, then God is unjust.
+Job has merely pointed out that if God is punishing him for sin or the reasons the friends stated, then God is unjust.
 Job had lived many years as a righteous man.

-3. Job has claimed that God is treating him like a criminal, Job 13:27.
+3. Job has claimed that God is treating him like a criminal, Job 33:11 / Job 13:27.

 While it is true Job feels God is punishing him, he does not claim God is unjust for so doing.
 Job is merely wanting to know the reasons for being treated this way.

-4. Job has claimed that God is giving him special attention, Job 14:16 / Job 24:23 / Job 28:24 / Job 31:4.
+4. Job has claimed that God is giving him special attention, Job 33:12 / Job 14:16 / Job 24:23 / Job 28:24 / Job 31:4.

 Certainly, Job has maintained this point throughout his speeches.
 With Job, however, he is merely wondering why God deems him worthy of this negative attention when Job has enjoyed God’s positive attention for so long.